Riley-D-1/Part_B-Task-3/PART_B.md

 The game doesn't have set levels but instead has quests and challenges that require you to fly to diffrent places and planets to pick up items.
 There will be a few planets that have unique enviromental.

 ### Storage
 The program will store save data locally.
 The program will need to able to save where the player is.
-The program will save after a purchase has been made, a quest completed or accepted.
+The program will save after a purchase has been made, a quest completed or accepted and lastly when you use the save button in the menu.
 It will first save what planet you are on.

 Loading Data